yikev/broadridge-assignment/README.md

 ### Cash & Stock Transactions
 Supports deposits and withdrawals for cash and stock.
+Stock operations are done in integer units.
+Stock is fixed to ACME at 5 USD per unit, as per the requirements.

 ### Transaction History
 All transactions in the session are recorded and retrievable.
+History is presented in the order transactions were entered

 ### Balance Computation
 Balance formula: